Tommy18062001/cse210-project/README.md

 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the project folder.
 Select the main module inside the hunter folder and click the "run" icon.

+Control the spaceship to destroy asteroids
+Tip: You can use the onscreen or keyboard arrows to control the spaceship.

 ## Project Structure
 ---